jaschmitt/snyk-circle-tutorial/snyk-circleci-tutorial.md

 This tutorial makes the most sense after completing the Infrastructure as Code module in [CircleCI Academy](https://academy.circleci.com).
 You can complete this tutorial without completing the module, but the Terraform workflows will fail.

 ### Fork the demo project
-For this tutorial we'll use the repository from the CircleCI Academy module.
+In this tutorial we use the repository from the CircleCI Academy module.
 There, you create a workflow that uses Terraform to create a GKE cluster and deploy an application into it as part of a continuous delivery pipeline.

 If you didn't complete the module, navigate to the [learn_iac repo](https://github.com/datapunkz/learn_iac) and fork it.
 Once forked, head to the [CircleCI Projects](https://app.circleci.com/) page, click `Set up Project`, then select `Use Existing Config`.

 ### Ensure dependencies are secure and compliant with Snyk Open Source
-If you completed the Academy module, you deployed an application with open source components, but didn't check them for vulnerabilities.
-Integrating Snyk Open Source into the CI workflow makes security and compliance testing part of the pipeline, allowing us to prevent vulnerable applications from gating their way into production.
+If you completed the Academy module, you deployed an application with open source components, but didn't check them for vulnerabilities!
+Integrating Snyk Open Source into the CI workflow makes security and compliance testing part of the pipeline, allowing us to prevent applications with vulnerable dependencies from making their way into production.

 To add Snyk Open Source, open the .circleci/config.yml file in an editor then add the Snyk Orb to the top, replacing @x.y.z with the latest version of the [Snyk Orb in the Orb Registry](https://circleci.com/developer/orbs/orb/snyk/snyk).